xiaotaozi1127/exceltojson/README.md

 This is a small tool which used to convert to excel to json.

+## Convert format mapping and upsell mapping from one excel file
+Suppose there is an excel file named as 'purchase-format-mapping.xlsx' which contains two sheets: 'Purchase map' and 'Format map', we want to convert the two sheet data as two json files. please run `node Convert-Purchase-Format-Mapping.js` you can get purchase-mapping.json and format-mapping.json

 ## ConvertISBNMapping
 If you want to convert ISBN-Mapping.xlsx to purchase-mapping.json. please prepare ISBN-Mapping.xlsx which only contains a sheet which name is called 'test'.
 Please note that: ISBN-Mapping.xlsx should contain all the items rather than some updated items.
 We need some columns which are the same as follows:
         A: 'Base Course Type',